Việt Nam Quốc Dân Đảng: Post-independence

 On April 19, clashes erupted in Quảng Ngãi Province between the Buddhists and the VNQDĐ, prompting the local ARVN commander Tôn Thất Đính to forcibly restrain the two groups.
 Three days later the VNQDĐ accused the Buddhists of attacking their premises in Hội An and Da Nang, while US officials reported that the VNQDĐ were making plans to assassinate leading Buddhists, such as the activist monk Thích Trí Quang.

-The VNQDĐ contested the national elections of 1967, the first elections since the fall of Diem, which were rigged—Diem and his people invariably gained more than 95% of the vote and sometimes exceeded the number of registered voters.
+The VNQDĐ contested the national elections of 1967, the first elections since the fall of Diem, which were rigged—Diệm and his people invariably gained more than 95% of the vote and sometimes exceeded the number of registered voters.
 The campaign was disorganised due to a lack of infrastructure and some VNQDĐ candidates were not formally sanctioned by any hierarchy.
 The VNQDĐ focused on the districts in I Corps in central Vietnam where they were thought to be strong.
 There were 60 seats in the senate, and the six victorious tickets would see all ten of their members elected.
 The VNQDĐ entered eight tickets in the senate election, and while they totalled 15% of the national vote between them, the most of any grouping, it was diluted between the groupings; none of the tickets and thus none of the candidates were elected.
 This contrasted with one Catholic alliance with three tickets that won only 8% of the vote, but had all 30 candidates elected.
 They won nine seats in the lower house, a small minority presence, all from districts in central Vietnam, where they tended to poll between 20 and 40% in various areas.
 The VNQDĐ members made several loose alliances with Hòa Hảo members of the lower house.

 During the Tet Offensive of 1968, the communists attacked and seized control of Huế for a month.
 During this time, in the Massacre at Huế they executed around 3,000–6,000 people that they had taken prisoner, out of a total population of 140,000.
 The communists had compiled a list of "reactionaries" to be liquidated before their assault.
 Known for their virulent anti-communism, VNQDĐ members appeared to have been disproportionately targeted in the massacre.

 After the Fall of Saigon and the end of the Vietnam War, the remnants of the VNQDĐ were again targeted by the victorious communists.
 As Vietnam is a single-party state led by the Vietnamese Communist Party, the VNQDĐ is illegal.
 Some VNQDĐ members fled to the West, where they continued their political activities.
 The VNQDĐ remains respected among some sections of the overseas Vietnamese community as Vietnam's leading anti-communist organisation.